bemusic/bemuse/docs/music-server.md

 </Directory>
 ```

-Once it is saved, open your XAMPP Control pannel and run "Apache".
+Once the file is saved, open your XAMPP Control Pannel and run "Apache".

-Then connect to the music server with `http://bemuse.ninja/?server=https://localhost/`.
+Then connect to the music server with (http://bemuse.ninja/?server=https://localhost/).